How do I get a Protection Order?

 Handles all situations/requests where the person is requesting a protection order against a direct family relative or a boyfriend/girlfriend with whom they have lived for at least two weeks within the past five years.

-Please visit the Montgomery County Common Pleas Court Domestic Relations Division for more information and to download their protection order packet.
+Please visit the Montgomery County Domestic Relations Court for more information.
 There is no filing fee.

 Address: 41 N. Perry St., Room 103 in the Common Pleas Court